 - Community Engagement.
 Our program seeks to develop a lasting bond with the community through collaborative efforts with students and faculty devoted to practical problem solving, thereby improving public and nonprofit management and public policy in Illinois, the nation, and the wider global community.

-Students who complete the new DPA Program should be able to:
+Students who complete the DPA Program should be able to:

-- Apply the theoretical literature appropriately to address real world problems in public management and public policy,
+- Apply their new problem solving skills and analytic strategies to understand and appropriately address complex problems in public management and public policy;

-- Prepare and produce high quality independent research and analysis of real world phenomena in the governmental and/or the nonprofit sector that will contribute to the body of knowledge about public management and public policy.
+- Prepare and produce high quality independent research through the systematic analysis of a real world phenomena that results in a meaningful contribution to practice.